🟠 EARLY RISK-OFF April 1, 2026 10 Setups A+ Tariff D-Day Eve

 DXY

-Strategy Allocation for Recovery
+Strategy Allocation for Early Risk-Off

 Market Dashboard — Tuesday March 31 Close